bketelsen/cayo-sysexts/README.md

-# systemd system extensions for Fedora image based systems
+# systemd system extensions for Centos image based systems

 **NOTE: This is currently an experimental project.
 Make sure to read the known limitations section.
 Use at your own risk.**